zcattacz/alasql_wiki/Speed.md

 Every part must be optimized, so lets compare some cases where you would often use another library:

-* Sorting with [Alasql vs Lodash vs Underscore vs. vanilla js](http://jsperf.com/alasql-vs-lodash-sort/6) - Sorting via SQL does not ned to be so far from vanilla javascript speed
+* Sorting with [AlaSQL vs Lodash vs Underscore vs. vanilla js](http://jsperf.com/alasql-vs-lodash-sort/6) - Sorting via SQL does not ned to be so far from vanilla javascript speed
 * Finding the right data [AlaSQL vs. CrossFilter](http://jsperf.com/alasql-vs-crossfilter)
 * Finding the right data [AlaSQL vs. CrossFilter 2](http://jsperf.com/alasql-vs-crossfilter-athletic-data)
 * Grouping [AlaSQL vs. handcrafted javacsript](http://jsperf.com/javascript-array-grouping/10) - based on SatckOverflow [question on grouping](http://stackoverflow.com/questions/6781722/fast-grouping-of-a-javascript-array).